 - Yard fall between 2 and 3% for ease of cleaning, but to avoid slipperiness - Yard sized to hold the largest herd, with room for cows to move freely.
-1.2m2 per cow for Jerseys, 1.5m2 for large Friesians. - Yard offset from pit to help cows line up in the bail area - Backing gate can double as a yard wash.
-Consider recycled or flood washing for water and time efficiency - Backing gate fitted with hock rail, 500mm above groundshouldn't form a wedge which may trap legs - Consider placing an empty conduit pipe from the centre of the yard to the dairy for future technology.
+1.2m2 per cow for Jerseys, 1.5m2 for large Friesians. - Backing gate can double as a yard wash.
+Consider recycled or flood washing for water and time efficiency - Backing gate fitted with hock rail, 500mm above ground - Bail entry on the side of the yard (not centre).